 65. Grenades are perfect for clearing small huts (if you can get one through the little windows) and buildings where you suspect someone is camping.

 66. Save Smoke grenades though - they give away your position and the smoke renders differently for two players, so what might be obscuring your vision could be completely clear for the enemy, and vice versa.
-Only use for cover in emergencies.
+Only use for cover or distraction in emergencies.

 67. ADS (aiming down sights) is generally more favourable than hip fire in almost every situation.
 Only rely on Shotguns and SMGs with hip-fire, as the spread is much smaller.